Editorial

 March 12, 2013

 For debugging it was very useful to get the content just out of a directory.
-We found that this was also very useful for installations, and have made the “html” directory accessible in the release mode.
+We found this was also very useful for installations, and we have made the “html” directory accessible in the release mode.

-Because file system access can be problematic especially for the embedded devices, we made the content accessible through the web interface.
-Now customers could make their changes right from the web browser.The next step was to make that customization dependent on the content.
-A web page was now being rendered in the context of the extension, the domain and the system.
-Depending on who is logged in, it was now possible to present different content to different users.
+Because file system access can be problematic, especially for the embedded devices, we made the content accessible through the web interface.
+Now customers could make their changes right from the web browser.
+The next step was to make that customization dependent on the content.
+A web page was now being rendered in the context of the extension, the domain, and the system.
+Depending on whom is logged in, it was now possible to present different content to different users.
 This was very useful for multi-tenant deployments.

 Many of the manual changes of the templates are to fix problems.
 When an upgrade is available, those fixes should become unnecessary and should be removed.

-Anyway, there is one clear action item when upgrading: Check if you still need the changes in the templates.
-If not, remove them.
+Anyway, there is one clear action item when upgrading: check if you still need the changes in the templates; if not, remove them.

 Latest Articles